 I will also review what barriers, if any, there are to making successful applications to the fund from different regions in the country, and highlighting recurrent issues to Art Fund and the Garfield Weston Foundation throughout the programme.

 Already my analysis of the balance of applicants to Round 1, and issues mentioned, has resulted in changes to how the scheme is promoted and what is asked for in the applications.
-I have reported on the experience of those museums who have completed so far – with their recommendations and advice for further improvements to the sector.
-Now, Round 2 applicants have been announced and I will meet them all at a Collaboration Day in January 2019.
+I have reported on the experience of some 10 museums who have completed their exhibition projects so far – with their recommendations and advice for further improvements to the sector.
+Now, I have met and am working with the Round 2 applicants.

 “We’ve re-opened for applications, and have taken on board the recommendations from the admin evaluation report, both in terms of how we promote and what we ask in the application form.”